It’s not a secret that President Ronald Reagan‘s son, Ron Reagan, is a vocal atheist.

 Reason is where I put my faith, if you will.
 Reason is where I stand, and I am happy to stand there with you.

-And nearly a year ago, he made a commercial for FFRF that aired during episodes of The Daily Show and The Colbert Report:
+And in 2014, he made a commercial for FFRF that aired during episodes of The Daily Show and The Colbert Report:

 Ron Reagan.
 Lifelong atheist.
 Not afraid of burning in hell.

-This week, that same ad aired on CNN, leading Ron’s brother Michael Reagan to say that it’s a slap in the face to their dead father:
+In 2015, when that same ad aired on CNN, Ron’s brother Michael Reagan said it was a slap in the face to their dead father:

 “For Ron to do the ad is one thing, but the way he ends the ad was, ‘I’m Ron Reagan, I’m not afraid to burn in hell,’ just slaps our father in the face in a terrible, terrible way,” Michael Reagan told J.D.
 Hayworth and Miranda Khan on “America’s Forum” on Newsmax TV on Wednesday.